Journaling…The Benefits, Methods and Ideas

 Food or Dinner Party Journal.
 Years ago, my mom used to keep a journal of dinner party details–who was there, what she served, and notes that might be helpful for next time those same guests came again.
 This type of journal would be great for passing down to your kids too.
 I don’t know where my mom’s journal went, but I’d sure love to have it.

+Gratitude Journal.
 Life is good when you consistently express your gratitude.
 As I mentioned earlier, I have one journal that I jot down a few things I’m grateful for every day.
 A gratitude journal is fun to look back at over the years, because you’ll see times when you were obviously struggling to find things to be grateful for and other times when you write ten items down instead of your typical three.

 Writing Journal.
 I love my writing journal!
 I mind-map most of my blog post ideas in this journal.
 This process allows me to brain dump everything out on a page without worrying about editing.
-Click here to see an article I wrote titled, “Mind Mapping: Who Should Use it And Why.
+Click here to see an article I wrote titled, “Mind Mapping: Who Should Use it And Why.”

 I generally carry my writing journal around with me too.
 I don’t know how many times I’ve thought of a great idea to write about and if I don’t have my journal handy, I just hope that I’ll remember it when I get back home.
 Nine times out of ten, I forget!
 Sometimes I’ll just write one word or phrase down in the middle of a page and come back to mind-map it later.